top of page

 CONDUCT

 Students and family members of Suzuki School of the Arts are expected to uphold the standards that Dr. Suzuki embodied towards others.
 Our organization has kind, respectful, and helpful people.
 Suzuki School will not tolerate any actions that are considered violent, threatening, and/or humiliating towards others.
+We want everyone to feel welcome at SSA.
 If there is any indication of such behavior, please notify a teacher or the Executive Director so that the situation can be handled in a swift and peaceful manner.

 LESSONS